realadammatthew/humbleberger/src/ads/atonements-embrace.md

 ## Atonement That Transforms

 Atonement is not just a theological idea.
-It’s an invitation to return — to be reconciled with God through love.
+It’s an invitation to return — to be reconciled with G-d through love.
 The Messiah’s heart is one of both holiness and compassion.

 If atonement was His mission, then **you are His purpose**.